madhumithra13052008-crypto/Module-4/README.md

 The program successfully merges two dictionaries.
 All key-value pairs from both dictionaries are combined.
 If a key exists in both dictionaries (like 'b'), the value from the second dictionary (dict2) overwrites the value from the first dictionary (dict1).
-# 🔤 Dictionary-Python Program to Sort a Dictionary by Keys and Values
+# Experiment No:4-C: Dictionary-Python Program to Sort a Dictionary by Keys and Values

 This Python program demonstrates how to sort a dictionary:
 - Alphabetically by keys